 Foyet: Well she should be!
 She's gonna (covers Jack's ears and lowers his voice) D-I-E because of your inflated ego!

-Hurley: (glances at Walt) But what about the B-O-D-Y-S?
+Hurley: (glances at the ten-year-old Walt) But what about the B-O-D-Y-S?

 Michael: What are you trying to spell man, bodies?